The Application Options Filter Property Pages

 The LF boost in dB of a Linkwitz Transform filter is equal to the boost you specify for this parameter, while the response approaches 0 dB (no boost or cut) at high frequencies.

 The Linkwitz Transform filter is not usually used for subwoofer applications, except possibly by subwoofer vendors who use the advertised LF cutoff frequency of sealed subs for marketing purposes.
 It can extend the anechoic LF response of a sub by applying LF boost and setting Qp and Qz appropriately, using Thiele-Small theory.
-For most subwoofer applications, it's best to let the room modes boost the LF response below the anechoic cutoff frequency of the sealed sub (typically 40 Hz), then use PEQs to clean up any resulting in-room response irregularities.
-It is provided here for completeness.
+For most subwoofer applications, it's best to let the room modes boost the LF response below the anechoic cutoff frequency of the sealed sub (typically 40 Hz), then use PEQs or LF Shelf Variable Q (Alt) filters to clean up any resulting in-room response irregularities.
+The LF Shelf Linkwitz Transform filter is provided for completeness.

 The LF Shelf Linkwitz-Riley 4th-Order Parameter Defaults Property Page